Gilmore College: History

 The middle school was completed by the end of 2007; and the senior school was completed later in 2008.

-A fire began in the school under suspicious circumstances in February 2008 causing extensive damage to the school, estimated at 500,000.
+A fire began in the school under suspicious circumstances in February 2008 causing extensive damage to the school, estimated at $500,000.
 Three classrooms and part of a hallway were engulfed and smoke damage occurred in other areas.

 The school ranked at the top of the state for school suspensions given to students in 2010 at a top of two per day.
 The number of suspensions dropped after the arrival of Carolyn Cook from Hedland Senior High School in 2011 to 605 then to 208 in 2012.

 The school, situated in the Labor heartland seat of Brand hosted a community forum run by the then Prime Minister Julia Gillard in 2012.
 Other Labor ministers such as local MHR Gary Gray and Chris Evans also attended the event.

 Mobile phones and iPods were banned from the school, and Facebook and YouTube were banned from school computers in 2013 to combat bullying at the school.
 As a result, student suspensions reduced significantly.

-In August 2015, there was a gun scare by a student at Gilmore College, Nine News reported.